 Let me share with you what I have come to believe are two of the greatest gifts I’ve ever received.
-Indulge me as I share in blog form.
+Indulge me as I testify.

-The greatest gift my grandmother ever gave me was that she prayed for me.
-She had not lived righteously all of her life and it appeared to my young mind as though she was making up for “lost” time in the sunset of her life.
-It was during my childhood years that her seeds of righteousness were sown into my heart.
+The most significant gift my grandmother ever gave me was that she prayed for me.
+She had not lived all of her life righteously, and it appeared to my young mind as though she was making up for “lost” time in the sunset of her life.
+It was during my childhood years that her seeds of righteousness were sown in my heart.
 I can still recall her calling out the name of Jesus.
 She set an example before me with her powerful words of intercession as I would hear her speak to God as though He met with her in the very room she prayed, and I now believe He did!
-She spoke with The Lord as though He was her very best friend, and indeed I now know He was.
-I must confess, my approach before the throne of grace often mirrors what I witnessed.
+She talked to The Lord as though He was her very best friend, and indeed I now know He was.
+My approach to the throne of grace often mirrors what I witnessed.